openequella/openEQUELLA/README.md

 _Note: For ubuntu follow the install from Unix Source instructions:_
 <https://www.imagemagick.org/script/install-source.php>

-To confirm the installation directory in Ubuntu for the Equella installer, run the command:
+To confirm the installation directory in Ubuntu for the openEquella installer, run the command:

 ```
 ~$ whereis convert